Skogn Municipality

 Skogn is a former municipality in the old Nord-Trøndelag county, Norway.
 The 340 km2 municipality existed from 1838 until its dissolution in 1962.
-The municipality was located to the south and southwest of the town of Levanger in what is now Levanger municipality in Trøndelag county.
+The municipality was located to the south and southwest of the town of Levanger in what is now Levanger Municipality in Trøndelag county.
 The administrative centre was the village of Skogn.

-History
+Prior to its dissolution in 1962, the 340 km2 municipality was the 261st largest by area out of the 731 municipalities in Norway.
+Skogn Municipality was the 176th most populous municipality in Norway with a population of about 4,779.
+The municipality's population density was 14.1 PD/km2 and its population had increased by 8.1% over the previous 10-year period.

+General information

-The prestegjeld of Skogn was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
-On 28 November 1874, a royal resolution moved two uninhabited parts of Skogn to the neighboring municipality of Levanger landsogn.
+The prestegjeld of Skogn was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+On 28 November 1874, a royal resolution moved two uninhabited parts of Skogn Municipality to the neighboring Levanger landsogn.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962, the town of Levanger (population: 1,669) was merged with the neighboring municipalities of Frol (population: 3,774), Åsen (population: 1,939), and Skogn (population: 4,756) to form a new, larger municipality called Levanger.
+On 1 January 1962, the town of Levanger (population: 1,669) was merged with the neighboring Frol Municipality (population: 3,774), Åsen Municipality (population: 1,939), and Skogn Municipality (population: 4,756) to form a new, larger Levanger Municipality.

 Name

 The municipality (originally the parish) is named after the old name for the area (Skaun).
 The name comes from the word skaun which means "beautiful" or "lovely" (similar to the German word schön).